-2019.1: User Manual adopted and edited from the Washington Nanofabrication Facility User Manual.

-2019.2: Included feedback from initial readers and SRM on gowning, labelling, and bottle clean up.

-2019.3: Included general safety rule of no open flames in the laboratory.
-Clarified buddy rule, specifically regarding photoresist development.

-2019.4: Added link to MMF Safety and Policy Quiz.
-Updated Becoming a User section.

-2020.2: Clarified training course title information in Becoming a User section.

-2020.3: Changed gowning procedures slightly to reflect best practices for COVID.
-Updated the section on chemical labels.

-2020.4: Added section on design reviews.
+- 2019.1: User Manual adopted and edited from the Washington Nanofabrication Facility User Manual. - 2019.2: Included feedback from initial readers and SRM on gowning, labelling, and bottle clean up. - 2019.3: Included general safety rule of no open flames in the laboratory.
+Clarified buddy rule, specifically regarding photoresist development. - 2019.4: Added link to MMF Safety and Policy Quiz.
+Updated Becoming a User section. - 2020.2: Clarified training course title information in Becoming a User section. - 2020.3: Changed gowning procedures slightly to reflect best practices for COVID.
+Updated the section on chemical labels. - 2020.4: Added section on design reviews. - 2022.1: Updated BLR training names. - 2022.2: Updated NNCI acknowledgement number. - 2022.3: Added wording to Working with Chemicals to make sure users only proceed with processes or equipment if they are certain the procedures are safe. - 2022.4: Updated training website link. - 2023.1: Updated training website link and classes to reflect new Vector Solutions classes.